 Edit: Lots of folks have purchased a resin printer as a result of this article, as a result – I’ve added a few affiliate links to Amazon which if you purchase using them, Wargaming3D.com will earn a commission.
 This helps keep the lights on in the basement, allows me to try out new stuff and keeps the wife happy.
-So If you are considering purchasing a resin printer please use the links within the website, or purchase via the store here.
-It will still complete the purchase via Amazon.
+So If you are considering purchasing a resin printer please use the links within the article below.

 I’m terrible at printing, I can’t level a bed to save myself, I need a raft whenever I print in FDM, yet I still manage to get decent prints.
 This is through trial and error, and spending way too much time on Facebook groups, reddit and every blog I can read.
 I’ve recently taken the plunge into 3D printing with DLP resin using an Anycubic Photon.
 This post will cover what I’ve learned through failed and successful prints, while trying to achieve the holy grail of prints that work every time (60% of the time).
 The post will assume that you have the same or a similar printer, and some software will be specific to the Photon (which is currently the most popular entry level resin printer) though generally the concepts will apply to other similar printers.